Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey: Introduction

+Understanding these motivations, however, is complicated by the difficulty associated with collecting information from affected persons.
+Historically, large-scale post-disaster surveys are complicated by the difficulty of reaching people who have been displaced or evacuated following a disaster \citep{frankenberg2014demography}.
+Recently, new data sources and methods have become available to measure the population properties of evacuation and displacement behavior due to natural disasters; much of this work has focused on social media, and modern geo-location data are now able to assist researchers in making inferences on this population in a cost-effective manner.
+This line of inquiry includes administrative data (e.g. IRS data \citet{fussellRecoveryMigrationCity2014}; Consumer Panel Data \citet{dewaardOutmigrationReturnMigration2020}), geo-location data (e.g. Facebook Disaster Maps; \citet{maas2019facebook}), and social media data (e.g. Twitter; \citet{martinUsingGeotaggedTweets2020} or Facebook Marketing API data; \citet{alexander20}).

+We extend this work by leveraging a social media platform (Facebook) to identify a population likely affected by the Australian bushfires of 2019-2020.

 From September 2019 to March 2020, Australia experienced one of the worst bushfires in modern history \citep{kganyago2020assessment}.
-Over this period it is estimated that 186,000 square kilometres were burned and 5,900 building were destroyed.
-This included more than three thousand homes \citep{filkov2020impact} and resulted in the displacement of tens of thousands of Australians.\footnote{\url{https://www.directrelief.org/2020/01/australian-bushfires-mapping-population-dynamics/}} To better understand the economic and demographic effects of this disaster in Australia, we conducted a survey of Facebook users who could have been directly affected by the bushfires.
-This, when combined with mobility estimates provided by the Data for Good program, allows us to refine estimates derived from mobility data \citep{maas2019facebook} and to address hypotheses around how displacement affected people and households in the region -- information that cannot be obtained from observational migration data alone.\footnote{Facebook's Data for Good program \citep{maas2019facebook} makes available Displacement maps for use by humanitarian partners and this project is larger part of that effort.}
+Over this period, it is estimated that 186,000 square kilometers were burned, and 5,900 buildings were destroyed.
+This included more than three thousand homes \citep{filkov2020impact} and displaced tens of thousands of Australians.
+To better understand the economic and demographic effects of this disaster in Australia, we surveyed Facebook users who could have been directly affected by the bushfires.\footnote{\citet{20192020AUSTRALIANBUSHFIRES} (IDMC) has attempted to estimate the economic and demographic effects of the Australian bushfires using the data in this article as well as other data sources.
+Specifically, IDMC found that cost between \$44 million and \$52 million due to population displacement during and after the Bushfires.} This, when combined with mobility estimates provided by the Data for Good program, could allow us to refine estimates derived from mobility data \citep{maas2019facebook} and to address hypotheses around how displacement affected people and households in the region -- information that cannot be obtained from observational migration data alone.

-This research provides two major contributions to the literature on demography and disasters: (1) we demonstrate the viability of using a rapid-deployment on-platform Facebook survey to collect demographic data following a natural disaster; and (2) we characterize the demographics displaced persons following 2019 Australia bushfires.
-Specifically, this survey allowed us to characterize the impact of displacement from the Australia bushfires on a representative sample of Australian Facebook users and test key hypotheses in short term migration around disaster-induced displacement.
-To these ends, we surveyed 95,649 Facebook users who were over the age of 18 and predicted to be in the area affected by two major bushfires: the \emph{Green Wattle Creek Fire} in Eastern New South Wales and the \emph{Cudlee Creek Fire} in Adelaide Hills, South Australia.
-Both of these fires started on or about December 18, 2019.